Kikfas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printing result os an addition
+printing resulf of a dividion